-Under Insolvency & Bankruptcy Code ("IBC") and Insolvency and Bankruptcy Board of India Regulations, 2016 - Registered Valuer means a person registered in accordance with the Companies Act, 2013 and rules made thereunder.
+Under Insolvency & Bankruptcy Code ("IBC") and Reg 2(1)(h) of Insolvency and Bankruptcy Board of India (Liquidation Process) Regulations, 2016 - Registered Valuer means a person registered in accordance with the Companies Act, 2013 and rules made thereunder.

 A. Identifying types of assets and selection of Registered Valuer for inviting quotations: